labview-for-microcontrollers/vireo-for-microprocessors/README.md

-# vireo-for-microprocessors
+# Vireo for Microprocessors

-A project for getting the NI VireoSDK (runtime for VIs saved in VI assembly format) compiled and running on microprocessor targets like Raspberry Pi Pico (RP2040).
+A project for getting [Vireo](https://github.com/ni/VireoSDK), runtime engine for VIs saved in VI assembly (.via) format, compiled and running on microprocessor targets like Raspberry Pi Pico (RP2040).